sathvik987/weather-app/README.md

 ### Features

-- View weather at your location on start up.
+- View weather of your location on start up.
 - Hourly temperature forecast for next 24 hours.
 - Air quality index.
 - A Search box to check weather of any city.